linroger/FinanceCompendium/X. Quantitative Trading/FINM Quantitative Trading Strategies/Quantitative Trading Strategies Lecture Notes.md

 Other examples of being paid for services include selling options, market making and foreign exchange carry trades.
 All are bases for reasonable quantitative trading strategies, and we will discuss them in greater detail later.

-1.1.3.
-Market Inefficiency.
+#### 1.1.3 Market Inefficiency

 In an economic sense, we might say markets are exhibiting inefficiency whenever exploitable trading strategies exist that are capable of reliably achieving risk/reward ratios significantly better than "usual".
 Everyone hopes to find these cases, of course, and if the opportunity is really large, then it will attract more and more attention and trading until its profit margins revert to normal.
 We will discuss this later when we introduce the concept of beta creep.

 Securities with the most obvious relationships between them, for example precious metals traded at different exchanges, will tend to exhibit the least inefficiency.
 As relationships become less obvious, or harder to exploit, the inefficiencies, and potential profits, expand.

-1.1.4.  $P$  and  $Q$ .
-For quantitative traders, there are two categories of models used in identifying profit opportunities, identified by Emanuel Derman as  $\mathbf{P}$  and  $\mathbf{Q}$ .
+#### 1.1.4 $P$ and $Q$

+For quantitative traders, there are two categories of models used in identifying profit opportunities, identified by Emanuel Derman as $\mathbf{P}$ and $\mathbf{Q}$.

 P models involve what most of the general public thinks of as the dark art in financial modeling, namely constructing predictive models for securities prices.
 These models involve real-world probabilities of prices going up or down and by how much.
 They usually involve lots of data and tend toward being statistical in nature.
 An example might be a lead-lag model where the CRC stock price increases or decreases just after oil futures prices go up or down.